-Goodwill of \$18,780 recognized as part of the acquisition is attributed to expected revenue growth and future market development specifically in the civil infrastructure sector.
+Goodwill of \$3,692 recognized as part of the acquisition is attributed to expected revenue growth and future market development, specifically in the industrial sector.
 These benefits are not recognized separately from goodwill, as the future economic benefits arising from them cannot be reliably measured.

-The goodwill recognized is not deductible for tax purposes.
-Identifiable intangible assets acquired of \$6,004 include computer software, backlog and agency contracts, customer relationships and trade names.
+Identifiable intangible assets acquired of \$6,645 include customer relationships and trade names.